-A study session was held with the City Council at the regular meeting on October 20, 2022, to discuss the Housing Element Update and process.
+A City Council study session was held virtually on August 2, 2022, to discuss the Housing Element Update and process.
 The study session was open to the public and held in person.
-Commentary was limited and no public comment related to fair housing was received at the meeting, questions instead focused on the implications of Senate Bill (SB) 9.
+Few comments were provided and no public comment related to fair housing was received at the meeting, instead focusing on the implications of SB 9 and Zoning Ordinance updates to address new legislation.